 As a business, you will likely already have a range of insurance plans and policies in place, from employer’s liability to professional indemnity insurance – but what about cyber insurance?

-In 2022 we are experiencing a heightened risk of cyber threat following a period of accelerated digital transformation which has left many organisations with gaps in their cybersecurity.
-As such, now more than ever a smart cyber insurance policy can provide much-needed support in managing the financial and reputational repercussions of a cybersecurity breach.
+In 2022, we are experiencing a heightened risk of cyber threats following a period of accelerated digital transformation, which has left many organisations with gaps in their cybersecurity.
+As such, now more than ever, a smart cyber insurance policy can provide much-needed support in managing the financial and reputational repercussions of a cybersecurity breach.

 Why you should consider cyber insurance

 - Cyber insurance generally covers losses relating to the damage of, or loss of information from, systems and networks as a result of a cybersecurity breach.

 - Cyber insurance can help to manage cyber attacks and provide support during and after the incident.

 - The support from your cyber insurance policy can cover financial losses, reputational damage and regulatory enforcement.

 - It can provide cybersecurity support and expertise that might not be available within your organisation.

 - Insurance may also help recover compromised data, repair damaged systems, and manage affected customers/clients.